MandyMo/pytorch_HMR/README.md

 10. please read the config.py carefully and change the correspond config.(both resnet50 and hourglass are supported for encoder)

 11. run do_train.sh(maybe you should change it's config, if you don't has so many GPU.)

+### reference papers
+1. Stacked Hourglass Networks for Human Pose Estimation
+2. SMPL: A Skinned Multi-Person Linear Model
+3. Keep it SMPL: Automatic Estimation of 3D Human Pose and Shape from a Single Image
+4. Mosh motion and shape capture from sparse markers
+5. Unite the People: Closing the Loop Between 3D and 2D Human Representations
+6. End-to-end Recovery of Human Shape and Pose